tinybirdco/session-chart-dashboard/README.md

+# Example code for a session on building dashboards.
-# Add Tinybird Charts to a Next.js frontend
+### Adding Tinybird Charts to a Next.js frontend

 This repo contains a minimal example demonstrating: